 The trip to and from Summerlin averages about 13 to 16 miles, and without traffic takes between 14 and 18 minutes.
 During morning and evening rush hour, this can increase significantly to somewhere between 20 and 45 minutes in length.
 I-15 is one route that tends to be faster, although it offers fewer options in the event of traffic buildup.
-Flamingo Road and other accessory roads offer a slightly longer trip, but a bit more flexibility that can be leveraged in the event of major traffic delays.
+Flamingo Road and other access roads offer a slightly longer trip, but a bit more flexibility that can be leveraged in the event of major traffic delays.

 Getting Around Las Vegas

-All the times and distances noted are approximations that are intended to help people with general planning of trips from Las Vegas suburbs to and from the Vegas Strip.
+All the times and distances noted are approximations that are intended to help people with the general planning of trips from Las Vegas suburbs to and from the Vegas Strip.
 The most effective solution when planning a trip, or even a short commute on a particular day, is for people to search for directions using an online map and receive real-time updates on traffic and road conditions.